-Heading Home provides shelter and permanent housing for our clients in several formats, with capacity for close to 500 households on any given night.
+Heading Home provides shelter and permanent housing for our clients in several formats, with a capacity for close to 500 households on any given night.

 When a client enters shelter they are able to reside there until permanent housing is secured.
 One commonality amongst all three shelter types is that every client has a locked room to return to every night.

 The three types of shelter are: